Playing favorites: Woodland’s 3 shots get him a US Open win

 He’s not bad with the putter on those greens, either.

-After Koepka’s birdie putt on No. 18 slid just past to close his tournament at 10 under, Woodland carried a two-shot lead onto the 18th green and only needed to get down in three from 30 feet to secure the trophy.
+After Koepka’s birdie putt on No. 18 slid just past to close his tournament at 10 under, Woodland carried a two-shot lead onto the 18th green and needed to get down in only three from 30 feet to secure the trophy.

-He got down in one instead, raised his hands to the heavens then finished with a huge fist pump.
+He got down in one instead, raised his hands to the heavens, then finished with a huge fist pump.

-Not bad for a guy who thought basketball would be his best sport, but gave it up after a year of playing in college so he could get serious about golf.
+Not bad for a guy who thought basketball would be his best sport but gave it up after a year of playing in college so he could get serious about golf.

 “The question about if I ever dreamed of making the putt on the last hole of a U.S. Open when I was a kid, no, I didn’t,” Woodland said.
 “But I hit a lot of game-winning shots on the basketball court when I was a kid.”